 Thus, it gives us great satisfaction to tell you that we have recently completed Phase I of the Capital Campaign for the new National Churchill Library and Center at George Washington University (the NCLC.)
 It is with enormous pleasure to announce the buildout of its permanent home in the University’s Gelman Library will be completed this summer with a grand opening to coincide with the 33rd International Churchill Conference in Washington, DC October 27-29.

-The National Churchill Library and Center (NCLC) at The George Washington University in Washington, D.C. is the first major research facility in the United States dedicated to the study of Winston Churchill.
+The National Churchill Leadership Center (NCLC) at The George Washington University in Washington, D.C. is the first major research facility in the United States dedicated to the study of Winston Churchill.
 The Center, through its collections, interdisciplinary academic programmes and educational exhibits, will offer GW students, faculty, researchers and the public the opportunity to come together as a community and immerse themselves in discussions and scholarship infused with the ideas of citizenship and leadership exemplified by Churchill.
 The NCLC opened in 2016.